 If you remember that one, well, you’re probably close to my age.
 It was a Burger King ad way back in the mid ‘70s.
 The jingle went on – “Special orders don’t upset us.
 All we ask is that you let us serve it your way.”

-The young lady wearing a cute hat and working the counter started singing it into the mic when a family approached the counter as the father placed an order and asked “And will I have to wait long if you make one Whopper with no pickle and no lettuce?”
+The young lady working the counter and wearing a hat that looked straight outta Alice in Wonderland started singing it into the mic when a family approached the counter as the father placed an order and asked “And will I have to wait long if you make one Whopper with no pickle and no lettuce?”